NeuraiProject/neurai-rpc/neurai_methods.md

 Result:
 {
-  "hex":       "value", (string)  The resulting raw transaction (hex-encoded string) "fee":       n,         (numeric) Fee in RVN the resulting transaction pays "changepos": n          (numeric) The position of the added change output, or -1 }
+  "hex":       "value", (string)  The resulting raw transaction (hex-encoded string) "fee":       n,         (numeric) Fee in XNA the resulting transaction pays "changepos": n          (numeric) The position of the added change output, or -1 }